 PHP's shared-nothing architecture means that the out-of-the-box in-memory HTTP cache used by our SDK won't cache feature flags across requests.

-In the previous example, we passed a
+In an earlier example, we passed a

 cache option as an array to the client constructor.
 There are a few additional options you can set in this array.
 Here's an example: